Skip to main content

 Overview

 Today, the House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies (LHHS) released its spending bill for fiscal year 2027 (FY27).
-Overall, this bill cuts the budget for the US Department of Education by 10%, or $8 billion, with most of the cuts coming from K-12 education programs.
-It provides funding to address the Pell Grant shortfall and a small increase in the maximum award while eliminating subsidized federal students.
+Overall, this bill cuts the budget for the US Department of Education by 10%, or $8 billion, with significant cuts coming from K-12 education programs, Federal Work Study, and education research.
+It provides funding to address the Pell Grant shortfall and a small increase in the maximum award while eliminating subsidized federal student loans.
 This is the first step in what will be a lengthy funding process for finalizing the FY27 federal budget.

 Marginal Pell Increase